Recently, Canada’s top wine writers gathered in the nation’s capital for a comprehensive tasting of Thorbury wines with head winemaker Simon Fell.

-Flavours of the Hungarian and French oak staves were used here and the flavours imparted were outstanding: chocolate, herbs, fuller body and delightful richness.
+Flavours of the Hungarian and French oak staves were used here and the flavours imparted were outstanding.
+Chocolate and herbs with a robust body and delightful richness.
 Two red wines with two different sets of characteristics.

 Both were excellent examples of red wines from each region.
-The Pinot Noir, light bodied and earthy, balanced against merlot’s deep and rich fuller bodied elements.
+The Pinot Noir, light bodied and earthy, balanced against the Merlot’s plummy larger bodied elements.

 A unique varietal for this area that is not often considered, was The Vidal Reserve Syrah 2015.
 This was also grown on Gimblett Gravels, specifically Omahu and Twyford vineyards in the Hawke’s Bay region.